Eurydia/notes-on-clean-programming-language/content/Cleanpedia/functions/Implementing a Function.md

 ### No Valid Candidate for Selection

-If no function implementation is a valid candidate for selection, the function definition is [[functions/Partial Functions|partial]] and the function call results in a run-time error.
+If every function implementation is unable to be selected, the function definition is [[Functions/Partial Functions|partial]] and the function call results in a run-time error.

 ---